-Point in the right abdomen, one-third of distance on the connecting line between right spina iliaca anterior superior and the umbilicus.
+A point in the right abdomen, one-third of distance on the connecting line between right spina iliaca anterior superior and the umbilicus.
 Pressure applied to this area may trigger pain in appendicitis patients.

-A potential complication of an untreated appendicitis is the perforation into the peritoneal cavity and, subsequently, a peritonitis that can even be life-threatening.
+A potential complication of an untreated appendicitis is the perforation into the peritoneal cavity and, subsequently, peritonitis that can even be life-threatening.
 In general, the treatment is an appendectomy.